Location: MUSIC > Lessons

-Here at last is Eilee’s Uke Lessons Page, and to help the Videos page load a little more easily, I’ve moved my early learning/performance videos (“Progress Updates“) to this new page instead, since they’re examples of the early learning process; they are located after the Lessons.
+Here is the Eilee Uke Lessons Page.
+In order to help the Videos page load a little more easily, I’ve moved my early learning/performance videos (“Progress Updates“) to this page instead.
+Since they’re examples of the early learning process; they are located after the Lessons.
 I can point to things in these early performance videos from the lesson videos, and you can see skills develop both as parts and as a whole.

 Learning the uke is a fat lot of fun!
 It’s an easy instrument as instruments go, and with a few chords and strumming/picking patterns under your belt, you’ll be ready to entertain yourself (and even a few forgiving audience members) in short time.

-And if you thought you’d see a bunch of different beginners being humiliated on this site you’re in for disappointment, it’s just ME, unless I get one that’s as much a glutton for punishment as myself for a good cause.
+And if you thought you’d see a bunch of my different beginner students being humiliated on this site you’re in for disappointment: it’s just ME–unless I get one that’s as much a glutton for punishment as myself – for a good cause.
 I’d never just do that to them!
 I’m a nice, low-key kind of teacher.
 And I don’t care what anyone thinks; you have to start and learn sometime.
 You don’t just fall to earth already knowing how to play anything.

 PART 1: THE LESSONS